Lost Words of the Irish Landscape.

 Cathairín – a field with a fairy-dwelling in it

-The richness of a language closely tied to the natural landscape offered our ancestors a more magical way of seeing the world.
-Before we cast old words aside, let us consider the sublime beauty and profound oddness of the ancient tongue that has been spoken on this island for almost 3,000 years.
+The richness of a language closely tied to the natural ladscape offered our ancestors a more magical way of seeing the world.
+Before we lose their unique knowledge, let us consider the sublime beauty and profound oddness of the ancient tongue that has been spoken on this island for over 2,000 years.